Escaped prisoner Danelo Cavalcante captured after 14-day manhunt: police

 Still armed with a .22 caliber rifle stolen from a homeowner's garage this week, Cavalcante tried to crawl away through the brush and escape from the tactical units closing in, officials said in a news conference Wednesday.
 Then a K-9 unit bit him and held him down, and he was taken into custody.

-Images from Chopper 3 showed a group of law enforcement in camoflauge and tactical gear surrounding Cavalcante.
+Images from Chopper 3 showed a group of law enforcement in camouflage and tactical gear surrounding Cavalcante.

 ALSO SEE: Danelo Cavalcante caught: What's next after escaped prisoner recaptured